kids-first/kf-alignment-workflow/docs/KFDRC_GATK_HC_MOD_PLOIDY_README.md

   corresponding `.fai` and `.dict` files.
 - dbsnp_vcf: dbSNP vcf file
 - dbsnp_idx: dbSNP vcf index file
 - contamination: Precalculated contamination value.
-Providing the value here will skip the run of VerifyBAMID and use the provided value as ground truth.
+  **Strongly recommend using `0` or value ascertained when running sample as pure diploid.**
+  Otherwise a high value using chr21 only will result in very few triploid calls and mostly diploid calls despite obvious AF.
 - contamination_sites_bed: .Bed file for markers used in this analysis,format(chr\tpos-1\tpos\trefAllele\taltAllele)
 - contamination_sites_mu: .mu matrix file of genotype matrix